tamediadigital/hiring-challenges/social-feed-challenge/README.md

 ### Bonus

 - Add [instrumentation](https://prometheus.io)
-- Explain how your project would scale to hundreds of feeds.
+- Explain how your project would scale to hundreds of feeds, spread across the globe.
 What would have to change, what would stay the same?
 - Explain how you would cope with failure if the app crashes mid day / mid year.